AusClimateService/npcp/reports/phase1/phase1_report.md

 Trend modification is a problem for many bias correction methods (e.g. [Zhang et al 2024](https://doi.org/10.1002/met.2204)).

 Since the ensemble of GCMs selected for dynamical downscaling by RCMs is only a subset of the full CMIP6 ensemble, some scientists and institutions participating in the NPCP are also interested in applying bias correction directly to GCM output.
 In order to better understand how GCM outputs that have been dynamically downscaled and then bias corrected compare to GCM outputs that are directly bias corrected, the three assessment tasks were also completed on GCM output using the ECDFm and QDC methods.

-The data arising from each bias correction method was compared on a number of metrics relating to the ability to capture the observed climatology, variability, distribution (precipitation only), extremes, trends and the link between different variables (Table 1).
+The data arising from each bias correction method was compared on a number of metrics relating to the ability to capture the observed climatology, variability, distribution (precipitation only), extremes and trends (Table 1).
-A number of additional metrics were assessed during the drafting of the report (e.g. give examples), but they did not add to the broad conclusions captured by the metrics listed in Table 1.

 | Category | Metric | Description |
 | ---      | ---    | ---         |